 - Our cap pattern provides you with two different styles.
 Both styles can be found in various forms through out the better part of the 18th century.

-- This pattern is designed to be used in conjunction with our YouTube Sew Along Series where we take you through the process of making step by step.
+- This is a digital pattern only, it does not include written directions.
+It designed to be used in conjunction with our YouTube Sew Along Series where we take you through the process of making step by step.

 - Cap Sew Along here.